Infineon/optiga-trust-m-explorer/User Guide.md

 Generate the manifest and fragment for the RSA key Protected Update.

-To generate the Manifest and fragment, Enter the "payload version" and select the "keydata" you want to import into OPTIGA™ Trust M
+To generate the Manifest and fragment, Enter the "payload version" and select the "privkey_data" and "pubkey_data" you want to import into OPTIGA™ Trust M

 Choose the trust_anchor_privkey (Corresponding to trust_anchor_cert)and also the secret file (same with the secret stored inside  "Secret OID")

 Select the "Step2 : Generate Manifest" button.
-In this example the "payload version" is set to 1 and the payload_type is set to key and key data used is the rsa_1024_test.pem file and the secret used is secret.txt file.
+In this example the "payload version" is set to 1 and the payload_type is set to key.
+The private key data used is the rsa2048test_priv.pem file and the corresponding public key data is stored in the rsa2048test_pub.der file.The secret used is secret.txt file.

 The Manifest and Fragment Generation are based on all the input inside the red box.
 For more information for this part, refer to  [protected update data set](https://github.com/Infineon/linux-optiga-trust-m/tree/development_v3/ex_protected_update_data_set)